Post Office Suspensions Dashboard

 Data Sources and Additional Details

-- FY 2025 Q1 update: The Postal Service provided a status update on Post Offices suspended during FY 2016 and earlier.
-This data is updated as of February 2025.
+- FY 2026, Quarter 2 update: The Postal Service provided a status update on all suspended Post Offices as of March 31, 2026.

-- Next update: The dashboard will incorporate data from the Postal Service's FY 2025 Q2 update.
+- Next update: The dashboard will incorporate data from the Postal Service's FY 2026, Q3 update.